Adaptation Explanation Extrication

 - No explanation is given in the films as to how Arwen gives up her immortality.
 In the books, she can do this because Elrond is half-human and so the Valar offered him and his children the choice to become human at any point.

 - When Stanley Kubrick adapted The Shining, he did this with several plot points.
 Kubrick cut out the explanation of who "Tony" is, the story of the dead lady in the bathtub, and the story of the fellow in the dog costume that Horace Derwent debases—but he left all of those moments in the movie, without explanation.
 He also revised the story's climax, cutting out the exploding boiler, but still took care to show the boiler in a couple of scenes.
+It's fairly likely that the absence of explanation for most of these elements was deliberate, though, since the lack of exposition adds to the film's mystery and ability to shock the audience.

 - David Lynch's adaptation of Dune is one big mess of this.
 Hardly anything is given a proper explanation, and the film even features a few setups to plot threads whose payoffs are not included.